Coderclc/Coderclc.github.io/docs/frontend/css.md

 - `scroll-snap-type` defines the critical point of scroll container, automatic callback

-- `color-scheme` adapted to mac black mode
+- `color-scheme` adapts to mac black mode

 - div container `aspect-ratio: 1/1;` aspect ratio is one to one